Los Angeles pass and card

 Particularly if you are traveling with children and teenagers in tow, but I can safely say that they are a must for many.

-Economically speaking, the sum of admission tickets to the top 3 attractions reserved for the PLUS is about $359, a huge amount (they really cost a lot).
+Financially speaking, the total cost of admission tickets to the top 3 attractions included in the PLUS package is about $336, which is a huge amount (they’re really expensive).

-The maximum price difference between basic and plus version (the 7-day case) is $150.
+The maximum price difference between the basic and PLUS versions (for the 7-day option) is $150.

-So the affordability of buying the PLUS is impactful (about $209 per person saved if you visit all 3 premium attractions, but even if it were only two you are still in ample savings).
+So the financial savings from purchasing the PLUS are significant (about $185 per person saved if you visit all three premium attractions, but even if you visit just two, you’ll still save a lot).

-If you choose the less day versions, the difference is gradually smaller and smaller, further increasing the convenience of the Plus over the basic if you want to see the 3 premium attractions reserved for it.
+If you choose the shorter-duration versions, the price difference gradually decreases, further increasing the value of the PLUS over the basic version if you want to see the three premium attractions included with it.

 So if you want to see even 2 of the 3 top attractions, it is undoubtedly worth taking the Plus.